Exposition Park (1890-1915)

 Due to the ongoing problem with flooding, the Pittsburgh Alleghenies moved to nearby Recreation Park in 1884, which at the time was the largest sports venue in the area and located several blocks north, out of the flood plain.

 Exposition Park III

 Exposition Park III, which opened in 1890, was originally constructed as the home field for the Pittsburgh Burghers Baseball Club of the Players League, with a seating capacity of 10,000.
 The Burghers folded after one season and the Alleghenies moved into the new ballpark in 1891.

-The Alleghenies, and then the Pirates, remained at Exposition Park for nineteen years until 1909.
-The following year the team moved to Forbes Field in Oakland.
-Exposition Park was the hot spot in the National League at the turn of the century.
+The Alleghenies, and then the Pirates, remained at Exposition Park for nineteen years.
+At the turn-of-the-century, the North Shore venue was the hot spot in National League baseball.

 The Pittsburgh Pirates won league championships in 1901, 1902 and 1903.
-In October 1903, Exposition Park was the site of Games four through seven of the first World Series, featuring the Pirates and the Boston Americans.
-Despite taking a three games to one lead, the Pirates lost four in a row to the Americans, who claimed the first World Series title.
+Exposition Park hosted games four through seven of the 1903 World Series, featuring the Pirates and the Boston Americans.
+Despite taking a three games to one lead, the Pirates lost four in a row to the Americans, who claimed Major League Baseball's first World Series title.
 Attendance at Game Seven in Pittsburgh was 17,038, a record for Exposition Park.